E-commerce: new apprenticeship in the modern age

-The economy is becoming more digital.
-Manufacturers and retailers have been aware of this development for a while.
-With the new job description of merchant / businessman in e-commerce, this development should be taken into account at the beginning of the new training year.
-This opens up new career prospects for young graduates and gives companies the opportunity to pursue new digital paths.
+The world of business is becoming more digital.
+This development has been felt by manufacturers and retailers for quite some time, and it will now be reflected by the job description “e-commerce merchant” at the start of the new vocational training year.
+This will open up new career prospects for young graduates and encourage companies to embark on new digital ventures.

 This is the goal pursued by ISM Heinrich Krämer, a company that manufactures and sells safety footwear, stylish outdoor clothing and work fashion in the B2B sector.
 Until the mid-1980s, the business was centred around international footwear fashion, but the medium-sized enterprise has been fully focused on its work fashion brand, ALBATROS, and PUMA SAFETY footwear since 2002.
 “We’ve gained a great deal of experience in working with specialist retailers of occupational safety clothing on a global level”, explains Julia Krämer-Gümüs, the managing director of the third-generation family business with around 80 employees.

 The company wants to expand its B2B strategy by the end of the year, opening up direct sales to end customers online.
 “Everything is in place: We’ve already set up a shop system on our website, and we just have to activate it before it can be accessed by our users”, explains the ISM boss, emphasising that this development does not represent a departure from the on-site B2B business.
 But in the age of digitalisation, companies have to diversity to stand out from the competition.
 The shop system will allow ISM to present its entire portfolio of products in one place.
 “We’ll carefully approach this new sales channel and gain valuable experience in the process”, says Julia Krämer-Gümüs.